 In Utah, DUI charges usually result in a misdemeanor charge for first offenders.
-While charges can result in licenses suspensions, costly fines, and jail time, many can recover from the penalties with good representation and move on with their lives.
+While charges can result in license suspensions, costly fines, and jail time, many can recover from the penalties with good representation and move on with their lives.
 However, a repeat DUI charge can result in more severe penalties that can negatively affect your life for many years.

 If you have recently received a charge for a repeat DUI, it is important that you seek legal consultation from a Salt Lake City repeat DUI attorney as soon as you can.
-With the harsh penalties that are at stake, you want to make sure you seek counsel from experienced and qualified attorney.
-For nearly 20 years, Joseph Jardine and Peter Goodall have been navigating the Utah legal system racking up experiencing and confidence along the way.
-Contact Jardine Law Offices, P.C. for the experienced legal representation you require.
+With the harsh penalties that are at stake, you want to make sure you seek counsel from an experienced and qualified attorney.
+For nearly 20 years, Joseph Jardine and Peter Goodall have been navigating the Utah legal system racking up experience and confidence along the way.
+Contact Jardine Law Offices P.C. for the experienced legal representation you require.

 While all charges for repeat DUIs are more severe than a first time DUI, there is still a great range of potential penalties.
-For second time offenders, a minimum of ten days jail time or an equivalent mix of jail time and house arrest are to be expected.
+For second-time offenders, a minimum of ten days of jail time or an equivalent mix of jail time and house arrest are to be expected.
 However, repeat DUI offenders face a possible six months of imprisonment for their second offense.
 There is also a great range of possible length of license suspension: four months to two years.
 Max fines also increase from around $1,400 to nearly $2000.
 Other penalties include an ignition interlock device, probation, and court-ordered treatment programs.

 Any repeat DUI charge after the second offense is likely to result in a felony.
 The penalties are also much more severe.
 A third or worse time offender can expect a minimum of two months of incarceration time.
 The range of jail time greatly increases, and repeat offenders can face up to five years of incarceration time.
 Fines range from around $3,000 to nearly $10,000.
 The court ordered treatment time also increases and ranges from 10 days to five years.
 Other penalties include a suspended license, probation, and a required installation of an ignition interlock device.

 Whether your repeat DUI is your second or worse, you should contact an experienced Salt Lake City repeat DUI attorney.
 With such a range in potential penalties, putting your future in the hands of any but a qualified attorney is a mistake.
-With experience and a track record of success, the legal team at Jardine Law Offices, P.C. can help.
-Contact Us today for a free consultation.
+With experience and a track record of success, the legal team at Jardine Law Offices P.C. can help.
+Contact us today for a free consultation.